Market Analysts see Williams Cos Inc [WMB] gaining to $35. Time to buy?

 Sponsored

-Highly contracted business with diverse customer base including investment-grade utilities, interstate pipelines, LNG terminals and natural gas marketers.
+Williams intends to use the net proceeds of the offering for general corporate purposes, which may include the repayment of our outstanding commercial paper notes or other near-term debt maturities.

-It opened the trading session at $35.03, the shares rose to $35.28 and dropped to $34.895, the range by which the price of stock traded the whole day.
-The daily chart for WMB points out that the company has recorded 9.40% gains over the past six months.
-However, it is still -26.01% lower than its most recent low trading price.
+Williams Cos Inc represents 1.22 billion in outstanding shares, while the company has a total market value of $43.21 billion with the latest information.
+WMB stock price has been found in the range of $34.94 to $35.52.

-If we look at the average trading volume of 6.54M shares, WMB reached to a volume of 4288454 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.44M shares, WMB reached a trading volume of 6378997 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Williams Cos Inc [WMB]: